RegestaItalia/trm-registry-types/README.md

 # TRM Registry Types

 [trm-registry-types](https://www.npmjs.com/package/trm-registry-types) is a Node package that contains the type declaration of all TRM Registry REST APIs requests and responses.

+The documentation of TRM Registry Types is only related to the request and response objects.

+The API documentation (and object usage) can be found [here](https://docs.trmregistry.com).